hexa1/gogo-groovy-gradle/README.md

 ### Notes

 - Intially, all CodeNarc rules are enabled (except for SystemOutPrint, and Println), making for a very uptight development environment, edit `codenarc-ruleset.groovy` to make it more bearable.
 But for OCD enabling, it's great :)
+- To exclude compile dependency from fat jar, mark it as `provided` instead of `compile` in dependencies

 ### Useful Resources